 In addition willing buyers will pay no registration fees when buying an electric and hybrid car costing less than 400,000 kroner (€54,000) in 2019 and 2020.
 The incentive is a reversal of previous politics that had seen the then new centre-right government discontinuing subsidies, thus causing the breakdown of a fledgling market (we reported).

-And private cars are not the only focus, also corporate vehicles will be taxed to their advantaged when going electric.
-Moreover, the entire taxi and bus fleet too is to switch to zero emission vehicles by 2030.
+And private cars are not the only focus.
+Also, corporate vehicles will be taxed to their advantages when going electric.
+Moreover, the entire taxi and bus fleet is to switch to zero-emission vehicles by 2030.

-In the capital of Copenhagen the electrification is already underway with Arriva Danmark expecting the delivery of a fleet of electric bendybuses for example.
+In the capital of Copenhagen, the electrification is already underway with Arriva Danmark expecting the delivery of a fleet of electric bendy buses, for example.
 Moreover, the city announced to launch a fleet of all-electric harbour ferries.
-The iconic water taxis in EV form will be launched in Copenhagen Harbour by 2020 and Copenhagen plans to become the first CO2-neutral city in the world by 2025.
+The city will further launch iconic water taxis in EV in Copenhagen Harbour by 2020, and Copenhagen plans to become the first CO2-neutral city in the world by 2025.

 Overall, Denmark is leading the charge in Europe together with countries such as the Netherlands when phasing out ICEs for good in 2030.
 While the UK and France have introduced similar proposals, they aim to stop the sale of fossil-fuel powered cars no sooner than 2040.
 Perhaps an adjustment will be in order in light of the ongoing negotiations over CO2 reduction target on the EU level that revolve around 35 percent by 2030.

 – ADVERTISEMENT –